 Asking people who are impaired by behavior, substance abuse and mental health issues to flip a switch and be totally abstinent with a 30-day deadline just isn't a realistic goal.
-High Sobriety's clinical philosophies of Harm Reduction, Medication-Assisted Treatment and Cannabis Inclusive Treatment offer advanced addiction treatment approaches that ensure more people engage in a process of healing while also meeting their individual goals and objectives.
+High Sobriety's clinical philosophies of Harm Reduction, Medication-Assisted Approaches and Cannabis Inclusive Recovery offer advanced addiction recovery approaches that ensure more people engage in a process of healing while also meeting their individual goals and objectives.

 1.)
 Understands the egregious harm drug use has on not just themselves, but their family and community.